Does Helmet Padding Affect Helmet Safety?

 Motorcycle helmets are made from three basic layers: a rigid outer shell, an impact-absorbing liner, and padding.
 The rigid outer shell protects the rider against abrasions and helps to deflect some impacts due to being round.
 The liner does the majority of impact absorption.
 These two layers are the most important for safety from an impact perspective.

-The padding absorbs and a little bit of additional impact but that is not its primary role.
+The padding absorbs a little bit of additional impact but that is not its primary role.
 Instead, the padding is there to make the helmet comfortable to wear and to hold it firmly in place.
-This plays a big role in safety because it can be very dangerous if your helmet can twist on your head or fly off during a crash.
+This plays a big role in safety because it can be very dangerous if your helmet twists on your head or flies off during a crash.

 So, yes, padding does affect safety by making sure the helmet fits snuggly on your head.
 However, it does not significantly affect the protection against abrasions or impacts.